episource/Keepass-SmartcardEncryptedKeyFile/README.md

 6. Generate self signed certificate or import certificate;
    - The certificate's distinguished name (subject) is used to identify the yubikey within keepass.
 Select a name, that helps you to identifý the specific YubiKey.
 Consider including the YubiKey's serial number (optional).
    - Take care of the expiry date!
-   - **Important: currently this plugin only supports RSA encryption!
-Therefore, choose RSA!**
+   - **Important: when using ECC algorithms, the [Yubikey Smartcard Mini driver][9] is required.
+RSA works with windows builtin drivers, too!**

 ## Advanced setup using command line tools
 **Prerequisites:** single YubiKey connected to your computer; command line [YubiKey PIV Tool][8] ([download][9]); no need to install YubiKey Smart Card Minidriver (only required for ECC certificates, but these are not yet supported by this plugin)